ajack2001my/tvlist/README.md

 Update from previous version:

-Program has been expanded to not just quickly find your show torrents, but to get news about the series you are following via the sites variety.com and tvline.com.
-TVList also now allows you to view the same shows online via yesmovies.to site.
+Program has been expanded to not just quickly find your show torrents, but to get news about the series and search some popular torrent search engines.

-Also made some cosmetic changes to the layout and updated the tvlist.txt file to show some of the changes to the app.
+Restructured the output as well as cleaned up the source code.
+Looks more refined now compared to the previous "quick and dirty" look of the code.

+Removed the tvlist.png file as it is now embedded in the source code and will be auto-generated if not found during the HTML generation.

 -----------------------